TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Getting there: Blue Kaolin Lake is best accessed by car, a 10-15 min drive from Tanjung Pandan City.

-2. Batu Baginde – hike up 250m to enjoy a limitless view of the island
+Hike up 250m to enjoy a scenic view of Belitung

 Gear up and unleash your inner Tomb Raider as you ascend Batu Baginde.
-It may look like a mountain, but it actually constitutes two giant granite rocks which represent both genders.
+It may look like a mountain, but it actually constitutes 2 giant granite rocks which are said to symbolise a man and a woman.

 Expect a trek through a dense forest before you reach the starting point of the climb.
 There will be pre-installed ropes and vertical stairs to ease your journey along the way.
 If that ain’t enough, you’ll be relieved to know a clear path will lead you straight to the summit.